kaijchang/MentalBridge/README.md

 cd mental-bridge
 ```

-Install all dependencies with `npm install`, and bundle the scripts with browserify with `npm run bundle`.
-Lastly, start the server with `npm start` and visit it at port 3000.
+Install all dependencies with `npm install --production`, and start the server with `npm start` and visit it at port 3000.

 ## Thanks